Lymphoma matters too! A new diagnosis happens in Australia every 2 hours and another life is lost every 6 hours.

 Advocating for lymphoma awareness, access to treatments and support for patients and families is a high priority for our organisation.To ensure we fully understand the issues for these areas we have patient advocates on our board and schedule regular meetings with lymphoma patients to assess your needs.

-Lymphoma is a complex cancer with main subgroups but with more than 100 different subtypes.
+Lymphoma is a complex cancer with main subgroups but with more than 80 different subtypes.
 Outcomes vary depending on the type of lymphoma and it is important that access to the latest treatments is available for all patients.
-Due to low community awareness this disease is often diagnosed late despite it being our sixth most common cancer.
+Due to low community awareness, this disease is often diagnosed late despite it being our sixth most common cancer.

 Men and women are equally affected and children are not immune to this cancer.
-With no know cause and therefore no prevention measures we are keen to make sure Australians know the signs and symptoms and patients have access to the best treatments that are available in Australia.
+With no known cause and therefore no prevention measures we need to ensure Australians know the signs and symptoms and patients have equitable access to the best treatments and clinical trials.

 We can create change